Jump to:

 📖 Popular bulk cooking cookbooks

-Once A Month Cooking (affiliate link) by Mary Beth Lagerborg and Mimi Wilson - This easy-to-follow, family-tested cookbook explains how to: plan ahead, spend less time in the supermarket, cut down on prep time, group similar kitchen tasks together to get them all done at once, make kitchen clean-up more manageable, use the freezer, computer, and our head to create a month full of delicious, nutritious meals and actually have enough time to relax and enjoy them.
+Once A Month Cooking by Mary Beth Lagerborg and Mimi Wilson - This easy-to-follow, family-tested cookbook explains how to: plan ahead, spend less time in the supermarket, cut down on prep time, group similar kitchen tasks together to get them all done at once, make kitchen clean-up more manageable, use the freezer, computer, and our head to create a month full of delicious, nutritious meals and actually have enough time to relax and enjoy them.

-Frozen Assets (affiliate link) by Deborah Taylor-Hough - Frozen Assets is small in stature, but jam-packed with meal-planning advice.
+Frozen Assets by Deborah Taylor-Hough - Frozen Assets is small in stature, but jam-packed with meal-planning advice.
 It contains recipe ideas, plus detailed instructions on how to get the maximum value from your food dollar, while also slashing meal preparation times.

-Fix, Freeze, Feast: The Delicious, Money-Saving Way to Feed Your Family (affiliate link) by Kati Neville and Lindsay Tkacsik - Cooks will find 125 delicious, healthful recipes to choose from.
+Fix, Freeze, Feast: The Delicious, Money-Saving Way to Feed Your Family by Kati Neville and Lindsay Tkacsik - Cooks will find 125 delicious, healthful recipes to choose from.
 Each one includes directions for dividing, preparing, and storing raw ingredients; a second set of simple direction is included for thawing, cooking, and enjoying the food.
 Designed for the way people cook today, Fix, Freeze, Feast meals are lighter and fresher than traditional bulk-cooking recipes, with a focus on simple stews and stir-fries, quick grilled or broiled main courses, and popular ethnic meals such as Beef Fajitas and Cashew Chicken Stir-Fry.
 Fix, Freeze, Feast, also includes ready-to-bake cookie doughs, soups, side dishes, smoothies, and snacks.

-Make-A-Mix (affiliate link) by Karine Eliason, Nevada Harward, Madeline Westover - Make-A-Mix is really two cookbooks in one.
+Make-A-Mix by Karine Eliason, Nevada Harward, Madeline Westover - Make-A-Mix is really two cookbooks in one.
 The cookbook begins with 67 make-ahead shortcut mixes for everything from all-purpose cake mix to meatball mix.
 These can be made on a weekend-or whenever there’s free time-and used to speed food preparation on busy days.
 The mixes are a key ingredient in one or more of the 306 recipes that follow.
 The kitchen-tested recipes run the gamut from breakfast dishes to after-dinner treats.
 They include hearty dinner entrees, like enchilada casserole, onion pot roast, and shrimp & vegetable stir-fry; international fare like green chili burritos and quick chow mein; soups and other appetizers, like New England clam chowder, and even freezer treats like fruit slush.
 With the Make-A-Mix method, home cooks can control the amount of sugar, salt, and preservatives in a recipe, and save money on store-bought mixes.

 Beth